softwaregroup-bg/ut-run/microservices.md

 Such module can export microservice layers using the following pattern:

-Modules can follow the following pattern, to export layers:
+Modules can follow the following pattern, to export layers in the following files:

+* `/index.js` - this file defines the server side layers

 ```js
 // name the function after the folder name, using camel case